 Title IX: Sexual Harassment

-Marion County School District does not discriminate on the basis of sex (including sexual orientation or gender identify), in its education programs or activities, and is required by Title IX of the Education Amendments Act of 1972, and its implementing regulations, not to discriminate in such a manner.
+Marion County School District does not discriminate on the basis of sex in its education programs or activities, as directed and required by Title IX of the Education Amendments Act of 1972 and its implementing regulations to not discriminate in such a manner.
 The District is committed to maintaining an education and work environment that is free from discrimination based on sex, including sexual harassment.

-Pursuant to Title IX obligations, the District is committed to eliminating Sexual Harassment and will take appropriate action when an individual is determined to be responsible.
-Board employees, students, third-party vendors and contractors, guests, and other members of the School District community who commit Sexual Harassment are subject to the full range of disciplinary consequences.
-Marion County School District will provide persons who have experienced Sexual Harassment ongoing remedies as reasonably necessary to restore or preserve access to the District’s education programs and activities.
+Pursuant to Title IX obligations, the District is committed to eliminating sexual harassment and will take appropriate action when an individual is determined to be responsible.
+Board employees, students, third-party vendors and contractors, guests, and other members of the School District community who commit sexual harassment are subject to the full range of disciplinary consequences.
+Marion County School District will provide persons who have experienced sexual harassment with ongoing remedies as reasonably necessary to restore or preserve access to the District’s education programs and activities.